wajihullahbaig/Deep-Residual-Faces/README.md

 # Conclusion
 There seems to be lesser performance on no-relu networks, although the origianl author of ResNets reports good performance on classification using no-relus.
-The lesser performance in my tests can be attributed to the fact that there is a very small dataset (300*15 = 4500 images in total).
-Due to memory contraints, I was limited to a small dataset as I was loading all the dataset into memory before launching the recongition phase them.
+The lesser performance in accuracy can in the tests can be attributed to the fact that there is a very small dataset (300*15 = 4500 images in total).
+Due to memory contraints I was limited to a small dataset as I was loading all the dataset into memory before launching the recongition phase them.
+If a larger or distributed dataset is used, the performance can vastly be improved.

 From the tables and figures it is quite evident that ResNet with ReLUs (50,101,152) are converging much quickly as compared to resnet 18 or 34.

 # Note
 To run the code, please make sure you have MATCONVNET and VLFEAT in the dependencies folder.